TechativeCH/TechativeCH/README.md

 ## About us

 Techative is a reality made up of two young guys.
 An AFC in computer science and a passion for programming, video editing and photography.
+The name comes from the combination of technology and creativity.

 ## What we do